The Inherent Risks to Buyers of Phuket Property

 It is important that the title deed be checked prior to paying a deposit.
 However, if this has not been done, the examination of the clear title should be a prerequisite for the sale to proceed to the next level.
 A lawyer can also advise on other necessary clauses, which may relate to either the buyer’s situation, or to the specific property or development in question.

 In Phuket, as elsewhere, there are always new developments coming on line for an investor to consider.
 Acting on a “sense of urgency” when spending money on a property is not the recipe for a successful investment.
-But if a decision to buy has been made on impulse, it is important to build these safeguards into the agreement before transferring the deposit.
+But if a decision to buy any type of property in Phuket has been made on impulse, it is important to build these safeguards into the agreement before transferring the deposit.

 The real estate market the world over has proven to be dependable, though not guaranteed.
-Please be aware of the source and nature of the risks which could undermine your ideal investment property, and take all the necessary steps to mitigate, if not eliminate, these risks.
+Please be aware of the source and nature of the risks which could undermine an ideal investment property in Phuket, and take all the necessary steps to mitigate, if not eliminate, these risks.

 Phuket Real Estate Market Articles